unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 This made flashing the board much easier than the green version.

 The blue board also has 4 *"conf"* solder pads available, connected to GPIO: PA15 & PC10-12.<BR>
-UART4 was configured on PC10&11, a LED was connected to PC12 & PA15 was used as an EXTI input.<BR>
+UART4 was configured on PC10&11, an LED was connected to PC12 & PA15 was used as an EXTI input.<BR>
 An FTDI adapter was then attached to UART4 during debugging.

 I could not figure out how to get existing CAN & UART Rx pins to also trigger EXTI (needed to wake from deep sleep).<BR>